-The three learning outcomes are absolute, they definine minimum levels of competence required to pass.
+The three learning outcomes are absolute, they define minimum levels of competence required to pass.

 Standard-setting for Merit Pass and Distinction Pass are norm-referenced against the absolute (a pass).
 Clearly exceeding the minimum levels of competence will help you build a stronger case for awarding a Pass with a Merit or Distinction for the course as a whole.

-- This must include four 1,000 word blogposts, one at the end of each Theme (i.e. Week 2, Week 4, Week 7 and Week 9) that addresses the theme from a critical perspective.
+- One at the end of each Theme.
+Theme Assignments addresses the theme from a critical perspective.

 - This must take the form of an art magazine feature article.